Ontario has to be one of the best places to visit in Canada!

 If you're already traveling through Canada or you're in the United States then there are plenty of trains and buses that will take you to Ontario.

-Many people choose to hire or motorhome and drive from the United States to Canada!
+Many people choose to hire a motorhome and drive from the United States to Canada!
 If you're already in Canada, then you can simply drive through the other provinces to reach Ontario.

 If you're planning to do a cross-country trip across the country then many people choose to start in the city of Vancouver on the west coast, or the provinces of Quebec or Newfoundland and Labrador.